Prague Powder Gate – Gothic, Neo-Renaissance and Mission Impossible

 Reasons for Visiting the Prague Powder Gate?

 Well, for a start if you are walking from the Old Town Square in the direction of Republic Square then it’s at the end of the street so you can’t miss it.
-But, from an historical viewpoint the Prague Powder Gate is one of only two of the original thirteen Old Town city gates that survives (the other being the Charles Bridge Old Town side).
+But, from an historical viewpoint the Prague Powder Gate is one of only two of the original thirteen Old Town city gate locations that survive (the other being the Charles Bridge Old Town side).
 The Powder Gate is also one end of the Royal Road.

 Are you a “Mission Impossible” fan?
 Then you’ll come here but only up to the first level which links the Prague Powder Gate with the Municipal House.
 This was used as the scene in the original Mission Impossible film where Tom Cruise first meets the character Max.
-In that scene one of Max’s henchmen plugs the disk into the drive and shortly after a number of CIA/Military people arrive.
-Max, Tom Cruise and all then make a quick exit and it’s this part crossing that span that was filmed here.
+There’s a scene after one of Max’s henchmen plugs the disk into the drive when Max, Tom Cruise all then make a quick exit and it’s this part crossing that span that was filmed here.

 You can find more detail including the opening times (opens from 10am but closing times vary) on the Prague City Museums webpage.